Before Sending Your Kid To A Daycare Facility - Read This:

 Let’s go over four things that you are entitled to according to the Texas Minimum Standards for Child-Care Centers guidelines:

 You are entitled to much more as a parent and we strongly encourage every parent to read the Texas Minimum Standards for Child-Care Centers.
-You can find a PDF copy of the most recent version here.
+You can find a PDF copy of the most recent version by checking the link provided.

 Remember, when you are selecting a daycare facility, there are things that at a minimum you are entitled to see, do, and receive.
 Knowing what you are entitled to is just step one in the process of selecting the right daycare facility for your child.
 If you ever feel like your daycare facility is not complying with the law, make sure to contact Texas Department of Family and Protective Services.
 They regulate child-care facilities and are charged with the responsibility of investigating your claims.

 Check out why the Texas Department of Family and Protective Services goes to your house after reporting an incident at a daycare.

 How Can We Help?

 If you ever find yourself in a position where your child was injured, neglected, or abused while in the care of a daycare facility, make sure that after your child receives proper medical treatment that you call our office.
 We can explain what you are entitled to under the law and help you pursue justice for your child.

 The Button Law Firm is a team that is built to handle daycare cases.
 We have created systems to ensure that these cases are handled quickly, efficiently, and smoothly with our clients.

 Give us a call at 214-888-2216 or fill out our Contact Us form explaining what happened and we will reach out to you.
 We have also created a FREE consumer guide for parents dealing with a daycare injury that explains step by step what to do.
 We will link it below, please feel free to download it and ask for a free paper copy to be sent to your home.